diogolmenezes/dmenezes/source/about/index.markdown

 ---
 layout: page
-title: 'Quem sou eu?'
+title: 'About me'
 footer: true
 sharing: false
 ---

-Sou um desenvolvedor web com mais de 10 anos de experiência.
+I'm a web developer with over 10 years experience.

-Em minha carreira tive a oportunidade de desenvolver projetos para grandes empresas como Globo, VISA, Rio2016, AMIL, SHV entre outras.
+In my career I had the opportunity to develop projects for large companies like Globo, VISA, Rio2016, AMIL, SHV and more.

-Atualmente atuo como **lider técnico senior** na [Metatron](http://www.metatron.com.br).
+Currently working as a **senior technical leader** at [Metatron] (http://www.metatron.com.br).

-## Algumas Skills
+## Skills

 * C#/MVC
 * Ruby/Rails